Boolhwi/vanilla-react-GuGuDan/README.md

 # vanilla-react-GuGuDan
-not using CRA(create react app) just using react, babel cdn reference made a simple component
+Not using CRA(create react app) with react, babel cdn reference made a simple component